 - The class size is usually up to 36 students in the O-Level classes and around 30 students in the IP classes.

-3. What are the cut-off points (COP) for O-Level and IP Tracks?
+- What are the indicative PSLE Score range for O-Level and IP Tracks?

-- The affiliation (SCGS Primary) COP for O-Level Track is 220.
+- The affiliation (SCGS Primary) indicative score range for O-Level Track is 8 – 17.
 There is no affiliation priority for IP Track.

-- The PSLE Cut-off-Point (COP) for admission into the school’s O-Level and IP Tracks can vary from year to year depending on the pool of students who apply.
+- These scores are indicative and can vary from year to year depending on the pool of students who apply.

-4. What if my daughter misses the cut-off point or is not posted here, can I appeal?
+- What if my daughter misses the school’s PSLE score range or is not posted here, can I appeal?